EddOliver/Covital/Hardware Gateway/README.md

       sudo apt-get install python3-pip libglib2.0-dev git -y sudo pip3 install bluepy Crypto crc16 paho-mqtt

-- Ahora descarga la carpeta con nuestro programa.
+- Download the folder with our program

        git clone https://github.com/EddOliver/Covital

-- Entramos a la carpeta Covital/RpiScript
+- Enter the Covital/RpiScript folder.

       cd Covital/RpiScript

-- Tendremos que configurar las credenciales de IBM IoT Platform en nuestro programa main.py, asi que abrimos el editor de la Rpi Zero con el siguiente comando.
+- We will have to configure the IBM IoT Platform credentials in our main.py program, so we open the editor of the Rpi Zero with the following command.

       sudo nano main.py

-- Cambia los siguientes valores pos los tuyos en el inicio del codigo:
+- Change the following values ​​for yours at the beginning of the code:

       ORG = "XXXXXX"                   # YOUR ORG ID
       myauth="X-XXXXXX-XXXXXXXXXX"     # API key